tick97115115/gospeed_api/README.md

 ## The future improvements were on plan

-1. I was supposed to use Pydantic from the beginning to help with input validation, but it caused too many unnecessary statements to be written.
-So the next major update will have some breaking changes.
-2. Add error response message check function.
+2025/1/6/

+1. After a few months at the end of development, I'm supposed to rewrite the usage guide.
+Because recently, when I was trying to write some script based on this library, I could feel there was not enough introduction to make things clear for the user.
+2. Update to version 3.0.0.
+This major update will create a new implementation with a more intuitive usage experience.

+I'm starting achiving these two objectives from the day I wrote above.